yunchih/yunchih.github.io/content/tud-talk.md

 ## NVM's Role in Modern Systems

-The role of Non-Volatile Memory (NVM) extends far beyond traditional data storage.
+The role of NVM extends far beyond traditional data storage.
 No longer should we pursue absolute performance and perceive NVM's relative slowness compared to DRAM as a limitation.
 Instead, we should place NVM in a larger context of an integrated System-on-Chip (SoC) where NVM and other components are each strategically leveraged for specific responsibilities based on their specific strength to create a balanced technological ecosystem.

 For example, NVM will form the basis for AI's continuous background knowledge discovery and non-intrusive tasks, while leaving real-time tasks to specialized components like Neural Processing Units (NPUs).
 The division of labor between NVM for background tasks and NPUs for real-time inferences represents a mature approach to system design, optimizing both energy efficiency and responsiveness.